By Swati Sahai

-Customer journey analytics is a breakthrough technology that provides the power to look across millions of actual customer journeys spanning numerous touchpoints, channels and time periods.
+Customer journey analytics provides the power to look across millions of actual customer journeys spanning numerous touchpoints, channels and time periods.
 It enables you to understand the root factors behind retention based on your customers’ complete history of interactions with your company over time.
 In other words, by considering the entire end-to-end relationship.

 2.Unify Customer Data to Create a Single View of Your Customer

 Data residing in silos is the biggest barrier to understanding your customers.
 In most organizations, data is not organized around customers but around different business units and channels, making the analysis impossible.
 This leads to ineffective offers, since they are disconnected from an individual customer’s experience.

 Dollar Shave Club – Retaining Customers by Understanding Customers

 Dollar Shave Club was perhaps best known for its viral branding powers—who can forget it’s startup video?
 That is, up until Unilever dropped a cool $1 billion to acquire the company.